luis122448/minecraft-server-bash/README.md

         cp /path/to/forge-*.**.*-**.*.**-installer.jar ./server/forge-installer.jar
     ```

     **Note:** The forge.jar installer is used to install the Minecraft Forge Server.
-Check the version of the forge.jar installer in the official website: https://files.minecraftforge.net/
+Check the version of the forge.jar installer in the official website: https://files.minecraftforge.net/ ( Example: forge-1.20.6-50.1.20-installer.jar )

     **Important:** Rename forge installer to forge-installer.jar